 Some conveyancing solicitors in Truro offer services on a price per hour basis and other firms will work for a fixed fee.

 Your expert solicitor will work on a fixed conveyancing fee basis, with no hidden fees.
 Your detailed quote will set out what the fees and disbursements will be when your home sale or purchase completes.

-If, for any reason at all, your home sale or purchase does not go ahead, you will be covered by our No Move, No Fee guarantee.
+If, for any reason at all, your home sale or purchase does not go ahead, you will be covered by a No Move, No Fee guarantee.